 Fruits and vegetables will also aid in controlling the inflammatory process because they are rich in antioxidants.
 When in doubt, choose brightly colored produce.
-For more than 40 years, South Coast Post Acute has provided post-acute rehabilitative, long-term, and nutritionally based care health services.
+For more than 40 years, South Coast Post Acute has provided post-acute rehabilitation therapy, long-term, and nutritionally based care health services.

 Contact us to learn more about how South Coast Post Acute can aid your recovery using nutrition and dietary tactics.
-South Coast Post Acute is the post-acute community of choice in Southern California.
+South Coast Post Acute is the post-acute community of choice in Southern California that supply’s effective rehabilitation therapy.

 Real People.
 Remarkable Care.
 South Coast Post Acute.